 As a destination located on the shores of the Mediterranean Sea, it is no surprise that Barcelona offers several beautiful beaches for visitors to enjoy.

 One of the most popular seaside areas is Barceloneta Beach.
-But it’s not a quiet and relaxed area; it is highly visited and known to be noisy with its many watersports, beach volleyball, and several food and drink vendors.
+But it’s not a quiet and relaxed area; it is highly visited and known to be noisy with its many watersports, beach volleyball, and several vendors for food and drink.
 This includes seaside cafes.
 Also available onsite are rental sun umbrellas and lounges, as well as change rooms and washrooms.

 CASA BATLLÓ and CASA MILÀ